RediSearch/RediSearch/docs/Highlight.md

 * **`LEN`** The number of context words each fragment should contain.
 Context words surround the found term.
 A higher value will return a larger block of text.
+* **`SEPARATOR`** The string used to divide between individual summary snippets.
+    The default is `... ` which is common among search engines; but you may override this with any other string if you desire to programmatically divide them later on.
+You may use a newline sequence, as newlines are stripped from the result body anyway (thus, it will not be conflated with an embedded newline in the text)

 #### Highlighting